JuliaGraphics/Luxor.jl/docs/src/tutorial/basicpath.md

 line(Point(250, 100))
 curve(Point(150, 150), Point(0, 100), Point(-200, -200))
 closepath()

 strokepath()
 end
 ```

-This drawing constructs and renders a path, using the basic building blocks.
+This drawing constructs and renders a path, using basic building blocks.

 In Luxor, there's always a current path.
 At the start, just after we set the color to white, the current path is empty.
-The `move()` function starts the path by moving to (200, 0), ie 200 units in x (right).
-This sets the current point to `Point(200, 0)`.
+The `move()` function call starts the path by moving to (200, 0), ie 200 units in x (right).
+This sets the *current point* to `Point(200, 0)`.

-The `line(Point(250, 100))` function adds a straight line from the current point down to (250, 100).
-The current point becomes (250, 100), and the current path now has two entries.
+The `line(Point(250, 100))` function call adds a straight line from the current point down to the point (250, 100).
+The current point is now set to (250, 100), and the current path now has two entries.
 We've reached the bottom right corner of this particular path.

-The `curve()` function takes three points, and adds a cubic Bézier curve to the current path.
-The curve is from the current point to the third point argument, with the first and second point arguments defining the Bézier curve's control points.
+The `curve()` function takes three point arguments, and adds a cubic Bézier curve to the current path.
+The curve runs from the current point to the third point argument, with the first and second point arguments defining the Bézier curve's control points.
 These influence the shape of the curve.
-Finally, the current point is set to the point defined by the third argument.
+Finally, the current point is updated to the point defined by the third argument.

 !!! note

-    To learn about Bézier curves, you can read [A Primer on Bézier Curves](https://pomax.github.io/Bézierinfo/).
+    To learn about Bézier curves, read [A Primer on Bézier Curves](https://pomax.github.io/Bézierinfo/).

-The `closepath()` function adds a straight line to the path, and joins the current point to the beginning of the path - more specifically, to the most recent point `move`d to.
-The current point is updated to this point.
+The `closepath()` function adds a straight line to the path, joining the current point to the beginning of the path (more specifically, to the most recent point `move`d to).
+The current point is then updated to this point.

-We could use `line()` rather than `closepath()`, but `closepath()` will make a mitred join between the last and first line segments.
+We could have used `line(Point(200, 0))` rather than `closepath()`, but `closepath()` is better here because it will make a mitred join between the two line segments.

-So, we've constructed a path.
-The final job is to decide what to do with it, unless you want to add more lines to it. `strokepath()` draws the path using a line with the current settings (width, color, etc). `fillpath()` fills the shape with the current color.
+So, now we've constructed a path.
+The final job is to decide what to do with it.
+We used `strokepath()` to draw the path using a line with the current settings (width, color, etc).
+But an alternative is to use `fillpath()` to fill the shape with the current color. `fillstroke()` does both.
+To change colors and styles, see [Colors and styles](@ref).

-At this point, the current path is empty again, and there is no current point.
+After you've rendered the path, the current path is empty again, and there is no current point.

 And that's how you draw paths in Luxor.

-However, you'd be right if you think it will be a bit tedious to construct every single shape like this.
-This is why there are so many other functions in Luxor, such as `circle()`, `ngon()`, `star()`, `rect()`, `box()`, to name just a few.
+However, you'd be right if you're thinking that constructing every single shape like this would be a lot of work.
+This is why there are so many other functions in Luxor, such as `circle()`, `ngon()`, `star()`, `rect()`, `box()`, etc. See [Simple graphics](@ref).

 ## Arcs